Northfield, Illinois: Northfield Police Department

 The Northfield Police Department, headed by Chief William Lustig, is responsible for all law enforcement operations in Northfield as well as emergency communications (E-911) for the Village.
 The police department, operated out of one station within the city hall complex, is well known for professionalism and good community relations.
 This department is Accredited by CALEA, and was one of the first in the State of Illinois to become so accredited.

 Economy

 The headquarters of Kraft Foods was formerly located in Northfield.
 Medline Industries now occupies Kraft's former office location.
 The Stepan Company, a manufacturer of specialty chemicals, is also headquartered in Northfield.

 Top employers

-According to Northfield's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Northfield's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

+Transportation

+Pace provides bus service on multiple routes connecting Northfield to destinations across the region.